rafaelofil/Words-Frequency/README.md

 # Words-Frequency

-Project to count words to type on text area and generate a table showing the most repeat words.
-The intuite of these project is help people (like me) undestand how many time one word repeat in the text for improve vocabulary :)
+Project to count words typed on text area and generate a table showing the most repeat words.
+The intention of this project is help people (like me) understand how many time one word repeat in the text for improve vocabulary :)

 ## Technology
 TypeScript | Vite | Vue3 | NPM